 Ensuring Digital Equity in our $42B Infrastructure Spend

-As the first-ever digital equity director at the National Telecommunications and Information Administration (NTIA) Angela Thi Bennett will be charged to direct the allocation of $2.75 billion from the Digital Equity Act and help develop guidelines for states to equitably use these funds.
+As the first-ever digital equity director at the National Telecommunications and Information Administration (NTIA) Angela Thi Bennett will direct the allocation of $2.75 billion from the Digital Equity Act and help develop guidelines for states to equitably use these funds.
 Ms. Thi Bennett will share her insights about ensuring digital equity for the largest influx of government funding ever dedicated to broadband infrastructure.

 Angela Thi Bennett, a new addition to NTIA’s growing team, will direct the allocation of the $2.75 billion Digital Equity Program and help develop guidelines for states to strategically utilize these funds to have a transformative impact in their communities.
 Angela said of her new role, “As my ability to serve scales to the national level, I remain steadfastly committed to amplifying marginalized voices, empowering local communities to drive solutions, and creating shared standards of metrics to inform interventions and create accountability.”